DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 <img src="https://user-images.githubusercontent.com/93868543/148248940-1254c33b-3b45-4c71-87b5-8ed89c06a931.png" width="800" height="500"/>
 </p> </br>

 Now, let us turn our attention towards successful program development using the developed hardware and apps.
 As mentioned earlier, the program is developed in the Arduino environment.
+Steps involved in the program development are given below: